-5.1 Residential Property
+5.1.
+Residential Property

-- 5.1.1 The City will not levy a rate on the first value up to R200 000 of the market value as per the Valuation Roll of Residential Properties, as follows: - on the first R15 000 on the basis set out in Section 17(1)(h) of the MPRA; and - on the balance of the market value up to R185 000 in respect of residential properties, as an important part of the City's indigent relief measures aimed primarily at alleviating poverty amongst those persons owning low-value properties. - 5.1.2 The maximum reduction of up to R200 000 will be granted to every individually-valued Residential Property.

-5.1.3 The City may grant a residential rebate on rates levied on the balance of the market value of Residential Properties, if any, as determined by Council during the City's budget process.
+- 5.1.1.
+As an important part of the City's indigent relief measures aimed primarily at alleviating poverty amongst those persons owning lowvalue properties, the City will not levy a rate on the first R200 000 of the market value of Residential Properties-assigned in the Valuation Roll of Residential Properties, as follows: - on the first R15 000 on the basis set out in Section 17(1)(h) of the MPRA; and - on the balance of the market value up to a maximum further amount of R185 000. - 5.1.2.
+The maximum reduction of up to R200 000 of the market value will be granted to every individually-valued Residential Property. - 5.1.3.
+The City may grant a residential rebate on rates levied on the balance of the market value of Residential Properties, if any, as determined by Council during the City's budget process.